 Travel Vaccines and Advice for Guinea

-Guinea is small West African country, considered an off-the-beaten path destination for adventurous travelers.
+Guinea is a small West African country, considered an off-the-beaten path destination for adventurous travelers.
 Popular areas for visitors to Guinea include Iles de Los, a trio of nearby tropical islands and Fouta Djalon, an area with green rolling hills known for excellent hiking.

 The coastal city of Conakry serves as Guinea’s capital.
 It is known for the historical architecture of its mosques and churches, as well as the Conakry Botanical Gardens, home to many tropical flowers and tall Kapok trees that can grow up to 60 meters.